mattlianje/etl4s/docs/philosophy.md

 nodes you get some unprecedented advantages:

 1. You can inspect the _entire_ structure of your program before execution
-2. Thanks to etl4s' macros ... your entire program is aware of the JVM classpaths of each block that makes it up - giving you powerful
+2. Thanks to etl4s' macros ... your entire program is aware of the JVM classpaths of each block that makes it up - giving you the ability to make your programs "blast radius aware".
-"blast radius aware" programs when checked into version control.

 ## What etl4s is NOT